-Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington and Camden (FLIC) supports people who have multiple and complex needs relating to drug and alcohol use, homelessness, offending and mental ill health, to build more positive and fulfilling futures.
+Fulfilling Lives in Islington and CamdenFulfilling Lives in Islington and Camden (FLIC) supports people facing multiple disadvantage relating to drug and alcohol use, homelessness, offending and mental ill health, to build more positive and fulfilling futures.
 We work in partnership with statutory and voluntary agencies across both boroughs to improve services for people with multiple needs and drive systemic change, influencing how services are designed and delivered.
 Home Our action plan Our work with clients Voices Learning and resources News Partners In Islington and Camden we have brought together a partnership of key agencies from the statutory and voluntary sectors, each of them committed to greater collaboration in order to improve provision for people with multiple needs.
 These strategic partners provide ongoing support and governance to the delivery of the project.
 SHP is the leading organisation for the Fulfilling Lives Islington and Camden project.
-We have three project delivery partners - CRI, St Mungo’s-Broadway and Providence Row HA - who have seconded their specialist staff to SHP to make up the team of link workers.
-Our other strategic partners, who provide ongoing support and governance to the project, include the London Borough of Camden, the London Borough of Islington, Solace Women's Aid, Holy Cross Centre Trust, Eagle Recovery, PACT, Pillion Trust, and London Probation Trust.
-The project is supported and governed by our Strategic Partnership Group and our Peer Development Board.
-Strategic Partnership Group (SPG): The SPG is a group of organisations, agencies and public bodies from across Islington and Camden with a common interest in the aims of the project.
+We have worked in our first four years with three project delivery partners - CGL, St Mungo’s- and Providence Row HA - who seconded their specialist staff to SHP to make up the team of Link Workers.
+Our other strategic partners, who provide ongoing support and governance to the project, include the London Borough of Camden, the London Borough of Islington, Solace Women's Aid, CGL, Camden & Islington NHS Trust (CANDI), Public Health and the London Probation Trust.
+The project is supported and governed by our Strategic Partnership Group and the peer-led FLIC Advisory Board.
+Strategic Partnership Group (SPG) is a group of organisations, agencies and public bodies from across Islington and Camden with a common interest in the aims of the project.
 Its members take collective responsibility for the governance and overall direction of the project.
 Individually, they have also committed to promote and implement the learning from the project within their own services and amongst the wider service delivery environment.
-Peer Development Board (PDB): The Peer Development Board is made up of people who have lived experience of using services in the areas of homelessness, substance and/or alcohol use, mental ill health and offending.
+FLIC Advisory Board (‘FAB’) is made up of people who have lived experience of using services in the areas of homelessness, substance and/or alcohol use, mental ill health and offending.
 Its role is to ensure that people with first hand experience of living with complex needs have a decisive voice in the development of FLIC.
-The PDB has a formal role in the governance of the project and two of its representatives sit on the Strategic Partnership Group.
-The PDB oversees all peer activity, provides a voice for Peer Mentors, and advises the operations group on delivery issues.
-The PDB also acts as a point of contact for other service user groups within the two Boroughs and nationally where appropriate.
+FAB has a formal role in the governance of the project and two of its representatives sit on the Strategic Partnership Group.
+FAB is also a member the National Expert Citizen’s Group which brings together Experts by Experience across the Fulfilling Lives programme.